sbme-tutorials/sbme-tutorials.github.io/2018/data-structures/notes/2_code_formatting.md

 ### Use Shortcuts During Coding

 After finishing several lines of code let the Visual Studio Code auto-style your code using `Ctrl+Shift+I`.
+You can also do it for the entire source code.